inouejunyalab/Meng_Zhang/anna-gpu-lammps/bcc_fe/README.md

 ## Impelementation of ANNA potential for bcc_fe

 ## Description:
--This package is used to implement a PINN potential for BCC fe in LAMMPS package (Reference 1), which can be accelerated by using GPU card.\
+-This package is used to implement a ANNA potential for BCC fe in LAMMPS package (Reference 1), which can be accelerated by using GPU card.\
 -You can compile this package according to the following procedures.
 It can support the CUDA- and OpenCL-enabled GPU card.

 -The files in the lib folder are the library, which should be complied into lammps/lib/GPU package. \